MI-AFP/tutorials/tutorials/12_exts-deptypes.md

 ### TypeFamilies

 This extension allows use and definition of indexed type and data families to facilitate type-level programming.
 Indexed type families, or type families for short, are type constructors that represent sets of types.
 Set members are denoted by supplying the type family constructor with type parameters, which are called type indices.
-The difference between vanilla parametrised type constructors and family constructors is much like between parametrically polymorphic functions and (ad-hoc polymorphic) methods of type classes.
-Parametric polymorphic functions behave the same at all type instances, whereas class methods can change their behaviour in dependence on the class type parameters.
+The difference between vanilla parametrized type constructors and family constructors is much like between parametrically polymorphic functions and (ad-hoc polymorphic) methods of type classes.
+Parametric polymorphic functions behave the same in all type instances, whereas class methods can change their behavior in dependence on the class type parameters.
 Similarly, vanilla type constructors imply the same data representation for all type instances, but family constructors can have varying representation types for varying type indices. (see [GHC docs](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#type-families))

 ```haskell
 {-# LANGUAGE TypeFamilies #-}